Velocity Merchant Services Logo

 Limited Liability Companies

 These are known as LLCs.
 Many small businesses choose these to start out as.
 An LLC is a mix between a partnership and a corporation.
 The LLC is run and managed by members who hold 100% of the stakes.
-LLCs provide flexibility in taxation as well as protection from personal liability.
-It's a well-liked option for small businesses since its simple to set up and manage while sill offering legal protection for the owner's personal assets.
+LLCs provide flexibility in taxation, including the option for pass-through taxation, which can lead to potential savings on self-employment taxes.
+Additionally, LLCs protect personal assets from business debts by establishing the business as a separate legal entity, shielding owners from personal liability for business obligations.
+It’s a well-liked option for small businesses since it’s simple to set up and manage while still offering legal protection for the owner’s personal assets.

 Corporations